mmmvkusna/mmmvkusna/README.md

 - 👋 Hi, I’m @mmmvkusna
 - 👀 I’m interested in coding and game development
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 Send e-mail on vitaliy29info@gmail.com